yadev83/python-covid/README.md

 - Python 3.7 or above installed
 - The "requests" module installed for Python : ``pip install requests``
+- The "tabulate" module installed for Python : ``pip install tabulate``

 ## To start the app